davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 ## 3 Modeling OSCAL in JADN

-A conceptual OSCAL IM can be defined based on the OSCAL top-level description:
+When beginning the OSCAL project, a conceptual IM could be defined based on the OSCAL top-level description:

 ![concept](../../Images/OSCAL-JADN-Notes.png)